Vintrdottir/SailRAG/README.md

 # ⛵ SailRAG — Nautical Document Q&A
 *(OCR + Hybrid Search + Local LLM)*

-SailRAG is a **production-style Retrieval-Augmented Generation (RAG) system** for querying nautical and maritime documents.
+SailRAG is a production-style Retrieval-Augmented Generation (RAG) system for querying nautical and maritime documents.
-It combines **hybrid retrieval (BM25 + vector search)**, **local LLM inference**, and **page-level citations** to provide transparent, grounded answers.
+It combines hybrid retrieval (BM25 + vector search), local LLM inference, and page-level citations to provide transparent, grounded answers.

-The project is designed as a **portfolio-quality, end-to-end system**, focusing on correctness, explainability, and realistic tradeoffs rather than API shortcuts.
+The project is designed as a portfolio-quality, end-to-end system, focusing on correctness, explainability, and realistic tradeoffs rather than API shortcuts.

 ---